Read This First

 Prompt 4: List and describe new areas of interest in the philosophy of mind.

-The section turns on Panpsychism and Integrated Information Theory (IIT).
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Panpsychism and Integrated Information Theory (IIT) in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-By this point in the page, the earlier responses have already put include both the relevant thinkers and the concepts introduced in motion.
-This final prompt gathers that pressure into a closing judgment rather than a disconnected last answer.
+The earlier sections should already have put include both the relevant thinkers and the concepts introduced in motion.
+The last prompt gathers that pressure around the philosophy of mind, so the page closes with a more disciplined view rather than a disconnected answer.

 Neuroethics